pwighton/ci-qms/QM-001--QualityManual.md

 ### 4.1 General Requirements
 ----------------------------------------------------------------------

-This QMS applies to *clinical investigations* designed and conducted by __NewInstitue__.
-All __NewInstitue__ employees and subcontractors who are involved in the design and conduct of *clinical investigations* are responsible for understanding and complying with applicable provisions of this Quality Manual (QM) and the __NewInstitue__ QMS. __NewInstitue__ Executive Management is ultimately responsible for assuring that personnel can and do comply with all
+This QMS applies to *observational studies* designed and conducted by __NewInstitue__.
+All __NewInstitue__ employees and subcontractors who are involved in the design and conduct of *observational studies* are responsible for understanding and complying with applicable provisions of this Quality Manual (QM) and the __NewInstitue__ QMS. __NewInstitue__ Executive Management is ultimately responsible for assuring that personnel can and do comply with all